chamilo/chamilo-lms/plugin/ims_lti/README.md

 **v1.1**
 * Support for Deep-Linking added.
 * Support for outcomes services.
+And register score on course gradebook.

+**v1.2**
+* Register course in which the tool was added.
+* Register parent tool from which the new tool comes from.

+**v1.3**
+* Privacy settings added.
+Allow to indicate id the launcher's data should be sent in request.

 # Installation